xenloops/AVR-tutorial/01-01-LED-light.md

 Now it's time to move on to the [next lesson](01-02-LED-button.md) (if not available yet, keep your eyes open)!

-As always, please send questions, corrections, and/or snide remarks to xenloops at protonmail dot com or @zenloops on Twitter.
+As always, please send questions, corrections, and/or snide remarks to xenloops at protonmail dot com or @xenloops on Twitter.